DutchAzureMeetup/SmackYourBatchUp/README.md

 	_Creating a Batch account_

-1. Wait until "Deploying" changes to "Succeeded," indicating that the Batch account and the storage account have been deployed.
+1. Wait until "Deploying" status changes to "OK", indicating that the Batch account and the storage account have been deployed.
 You can click the **Refresh** button at the top of the blade to refresh the deployment status.

     ![Viewing the deployment status](Images/setup-azure-batch-8.png)